HelloWorld520/Emojier/README.md

 2)`- (void)clearImagesIfMoreThanSize:(long long)maxSize;`
 This method will clean image if all image size > maxSize(Bytes).
 Images will be sorted by last use time, the earlier used will be deleted until all images size <= maxSize * 0.5 .

+## License

+Emojier is released under the Apache license.
+See LICENSE for details.